mholtkamp/octave/Documentation/Lua/Systems/Network.md

  - Ret: `boolean searching` Searching for sessions
 ---
 ### EnableSessionBroadcast
 Set whether to broadcast this active session on the network.
-I believe this is only used by LAN sessions.
+This is only used by LAN sessions.
 Steam sessions do not need this enabled to be discovered.

 Sig: `Network.EnableSessionBroadcast(enable)`
  - Arg: `boolean enable` Enable broadcast